-The Supervisory Updates and Emerging Issues Conference for Large, Complex Financial Institutions is intended for agency examiners and other personnel currently involved in the examination or supervisory oversight of large, complex financial institutions.
+The intended audience for Supervisory Updates and Emerging Issues for Large, Complex Financial Institutions is examiners and other personnel currently involved in the examination or supervisory oversight of large, complex financial institutions.
 The content focus is on safety and soundness and risk management.
 The Consumer Compliance Conference is a separate conference that is focused on consumer compliance content.

-The Supervisory Updates and Emerging Issues Conference for Large, Complex Financial Institutions is 3 1/2 days in length.
+The Supervisory Updates and Emerging Issues for Large, Complex Financial Institutions is 3 1⁄2 days in length.
 The conference typically begins on Monday at 9:00 a.m. and ends on Thursday at 12:00 noon.
 The normal conference day is 8 hours of lectures and discussions.

-Topics for the Supervisory Updates and Emerging Issues Conference for Large, Complex Financial Institutions vary each year and are based on current issues, feedback from prior participants, and input from an interagency development group.
-The program for this conference is typically available 30 days prior to the event.
+Topics for Supervisory Updates and Emerging Issues for Large, Complex Financial Institutions vary each year and are based on current issues, feedback from prior participants, and input from an interagency development group.

-Approved in 2015: 26 Credit Hours
+Approved in 2016: 26.5 Credit Hours